mkostrun/UBASIC-PLUS/README.md

 uBasic Plus combines 'uBasic with strings' with elements of 'CHDK' version of uBasic.
 For CHDK please see http://chdk.wikia.com/wiki/CHDK_Scripting_Cross_Reference_Page.
 It adds the following functionalities:
+- No more line numbers Instead CHDK-style labels are used, *:some_label*.
+However, unlike CHDK, when these labels are refered to in goto/gosub they are not inside quotation marks.
+Also, internally the lines are not numbered, rather pointers are used, so returns - from gosub, for/next, if/then/else, while/endwhile - are very fast as there are no line searches.
-- config.h, configuration which allows user to select which features they want in their uBasic build
+- config.h, configuration which allows user to select which of the features below (if any) they want in their uBasic build.
+- Fixep point floats are implemented through Fixed Point Math Library for C by Ivan Voras and Tim Hartnick, https://sourceforge.net/projects/fixedptc.
+The libary is enhanced with str_fixedpt function, which converts a string to fixed point float.
+- flow control
+  - two character logical operators supported (<>,<=,>=,==,&&,||)
+  - complex logical expressions supported with use of brackets
-- if/then/else/endif - for multiline If-command
+  - multi-line If-command (CHDK-style)
   - while/endwhile
-- uses CHDK-style labels (:same_label) instead of the line numbers.
-The implementation is slightly different then in CHDK in that when the labels are refered to in goto/gosub they need not be in quotation marks.
-Furthermore, not even internally the lines are numbered.
-In fact, using pointers within the string rather then the line numbers as CHDK does, makes returns - from gosub, for/next, if/then/else, while/endwhile - very fast (no line searches).
-- Fixed Point Math Library for C by Ivan Voras and Tim Hartnick, from https://sourceforge.net/projects/fixedptc.
-Their libary is enhanced with a function str_fixedpt, which converts a string to fixed point integer.
 - Strings can be encompassed by single or double quotations
 - Besides '\n', ';' can also be used as end-of-line character
 - println
       at the end of printout add an empty line '\n'
-- Two character logical operators are also implemented (<>,<=,>=,==)
+- Two character logical operators are also implemented
 - 26 fixed point arrays, named a@ to z@, dynamically allocated using DIM command, and accessed through index, e.g., a@(i)
 - *sleep(f)*,